 Yes, travel with kids is work.
 Taking care of kids is work regardless of the travel.
 But I’ll agree–there’s some extra work involved with travel.
 Waking a little one up early, packing everything you need for a two week vacation, schlepping it all to the airport and back.
 That’s work.
 But it doesn’t have to be that way.
 I’ll break down how to eliminate some of this work with the following tips:

 - Be rational about where/when you fly.
 Maybe you want to go to Cancun, but if the flights all leave at 6am.
 Consider alternate options rather than put yourself through a brutal morning/day.
-Or break the trip, fly to Houston/DFW and then spend a night in an airport hotel or adjacent hotel.
 I’m hyper sensitive to the flight times I choose–to the point of sometimes letting those times decide the destination.
+Also consider how you’re going to get to your hotel when you land.

 - Return flights are just as important, maybe even more so.
 When you’re returning be conscious of bedtime, and how you’ll integrate back into your home routine.
 This usually means return flights that don’t arrive too late at night.